qiboteam/qibosoq/doc/source/getting-started/communication.rst

 ---

 The ``cfg`` key corresponds to another, nested, dictionary.
-This can be easily obtained from a ``qibosoq.components.base.Config`` object.
+This can be easily obtained from a :class:`qibosoq.components.base.Config` object.

 .. code-block:: python